 Any member of the community can make a proposal for a new functionality (either a new module or the improvement of an existing one).

-Proposals can accept supports, although these are not decisive for a proposal to be included on the roadmap.
-The supports serve as indicators of the interest of the proposal or the need it covers.
+Proposals can receive endorsements, although these are not decisive for a proposal to be included on the roadmap.
+The endorsements serve as indicators of the interest of the proposal or the need it covers.
 The comments to the proposals are also enabled, to collectively elaborate the initial idea and bring it to a productive result.

 Workflow to propose functionalities

 1. For a proposal to become part of the development roadmap it is necessary:

 - That there is no objection (neither technical nor techno-political) to be integrated into the core.
 This is reviewed by the Product Committee.

 - That has a sponsor.
 The sponsor will be responsible for finding and providing the necessary resources to carry out its development.
 In this sense they can be sponsors: the city councils participating in the project, companies or members of the community of developers, associations, collectives, etc.